-The protocol on biodiversity of the Carpathian Convention4 is based on connected principles: the acknowledgment of the contribution of local populations to sustainable social, and economic development and the preservation of traditional knowledge in the Carpathians; the awareness that efforts to protect, maintain and sustainably manage the Carpathians' natural resources cannot alone but require regional made country and the recognition of the added value of cross-border cooperation in achieving biodiversity protection coherence.
+The protocol on biodiversity of the Carpathian Convention4 is based on connected principles: the acknowledgment of the contribution of local populations to sustainable social, cultural, and economic development and the preservation of traditional knowledge in the Carpathians; the awareness that efforts to protect, maintain and sustainably manage the Carpathians' natural resources cannot be made by one country alone but require regional cooperation; and the recognition of the added value of cross-border cooperation in achieving biodiversity protection coherence.

-While there have been some important achievements over the past decade, many constraints challenges persist, such as a still scarce coverage of landscape diversity protection by the Carpathian Convention protocols and lack of valid long-term management plans or delays in their revision Carpathians. in many PAs in the The relevance of this strategy in the innovative recommendations and updated hints that should be adopted to address these important weaknesses.
-Although PAs alone unlikely successful in protecting wilderness areas, and the Carpathians are a clear example.
+While there have been some important achievements over the past decade, many constraints and challenges persist, such as a still scarce coverage of landscape diversity protection by the Carpathian Convention protocols and lack of valid long-term management plans or delays in their revision in many PAs in the Carpathians.
+The relevance of this strategy lies in the innovative recommendations and updated hints that should be adopted to address these important weaknesses.
+Although reasons varied, PAs alone are unlikely to be successful in protecting wilderness areas, and the Carpathians are a clear example.
 To achieve protection, it is important to address loss and improve environmental governance and management plans.
 The socio-economic factors driving the increases in human footprints within the mountain PAs must be coherently addressed.
-Effective management of the PAs and successful is imperative since it is clear that in some mountain areas, human pressure has intensified within them.
+Effective management of the PAs and successful governance is imperative since it is clear that in some mountain areas, human pressure has intensified within them.
 The present strategy takes that direction.